bitcoin-api/bitcoin-api/README.md

 #### POST - Create or Get Bitcoin Address
-This endpoint creates a new Bitcoin address that can be used to deposit Bitcoins.
+This endpoint creates a new Bitcoin address that can be used to deposit Bitcoin.
 A new address will be generated once the old one has Bitcoin sent to it.
 If the address value is `null`, there are currently no new addresses available.